 As MS SQL Server doesn’t support ARM (issue 668), devs on ARM-based systems (e.g. Apple’s M-series) have two options

-It’s better for PostgreSQL that works on ARM chip since it came out.
-Though, you could hit a snag till recently (e.g. see this issue).
+It’s better for PostgreSQL which works on ARM chip since it came out (though, it wasn’t a smooth ride till recently).

 Note that Docker itself might misbehave on ARM (e.g. this issue), but it’s getting less likely overtime.